CollinHeist/TitleCardMaker/docs/getting_started/index.md

             docker compose up -d
             ```

-    ??? error "Permission Denied?"
+        ??? failure "Permission Denied?"

-        If you get an error saying any variation of permission denied - then you
+            If you get an error saying any variation of permission denied - then
-        should check the PAT you genered in Step 2 has `read:packages`
+            you should check the PAT you genered in Step 2 has `read:packages`
             permission; and that you typed `docker login ghcr.io` __exactly__.

 === ":material-docker: Docker"